Hazardous Waste Site | Everett, Washington | Early 1900s to Present

 What’s Happening Now?

-In response to the historical releases of hazardous materials into Port Gardner Bay, federal, state, and tribal natural resource Trustees announced the release of a Draft Damage Assessment Restoration Plan and Environmental Assessment (Plan/EA) (link is external) for a 30 day public comment period from August 11th, 2016 to September 1, 2016
+In response to the historical releases of hazardous materials into Port Gardner Bay, federal, state, and tribal natural resource Trustees announced the release of a Draft Damage Assessment Restoration Plan and Environmental Assessment (Plan/EA) (link is external) for a 30 day public comment period ending in September 2016.

 After public comment review and analysis, the trustees released the Final Damage Assessment Restoration Plan and Environmental Assessment (link is external) in December 2016.